Karabass-OFF/install_manage_cozystack/README.md

-Скрипт развертывает management-хост, для дальнейшей установки Cozystack.
-Как работает скрипт: он скачивает helm, yq, kubectl, docker, talosctl, dialog, nmap, make, kubectl-node-shell, talm (еще одна удобная Open Source-утилита от разработчиков CozyStack для конфигурирования Talos Linux — своего рода Helm для Talos), а потом устанавливает их и раскладывает по каталогам. Весь процесс автоматизирован и сопровождается осмысленными диалогами.
-Кроме того, на хосте поднимаются служба времени NTP, служба доменных имен bind9 и создаются правила для организации доступа из кластера в интернет через management-хост.
+The script deploys a management host, for further installation of Cozystack.
+How the script works: it downloads helm, yq, kubectl, docker, talosctl, dialog, nmap, make, kubectl-node-shell, talm (another handy Open Source utility from CozyStack developers for configuring Talos Linux - a kind of Helm for Talos), and then installs them and organizes them into directories.
+The whole process is automated and accompanied by meaningful dialogs.
+In addition, the NTP time service, the bind9 domain name service, and rules for organizing access from the cluster to the Internet via the management host are created on the host.